 Mountaineering Scotland would require the following information before giving support.

 An outline of the proposed site for the climbing wall; the scale of the project (what Mountaineering Scotland category it fulfils): the overall wall dimensions and venue dimensions regarding circulation space; details of any ancillary facilities to be included; the total cost of the project and time-scales for completion.

 A Development Plan containing details of every aspect of the project: including a draft design proposal for the wall including the style of climbing to be catered for - type of wall, the style of wall, the type of wall surface - what climbing wall system is being used, potential manufacturers (tendered and preferred); any market research undertaken or sourced to support the project, the proposed wall management systems and regulations (NB Mountaineering Scotland supports management systems that maintain freedoms for climbers as indicted in the Climbing Wall Manual).

 We recommend that potential developers read the Mountaineering Scotland Climbing Wall Strategy documents and the Climbing Walls Manual in the first instance.

 A full breakdown of costings for a minimum of a three-year period: usage figures judged against entry charges and costs.

 Applications remain confidential.
-However, as there may be multiple proposals and projects can take years to come to fruition, the MCofS may have to alert prospective projects to the possibility of competition.
+However, as there may be multiple proposals and projects can take years to come to fruition, Mountaineering Scotland may have to alert prospective projects to the possibility of competition.